Kallang Bahru rape and murder: Neville's defence

 Although the prosecution argued that Neville had raped and suffocated Lim before throwing her off his kitchen window and packing his belongings to flee to Malaysia, Neville denied that he threw Lim to death or raped her.
-When he elected to go to the stand to give his defence, Neville stated that on the night of 1 November 1984, after Lim came to his flat, he had sex with her before he proceeded to read a book during the early hours of 2 November, and while he was not looking, Lim had apparently fell out of her kitchen window and died from the fall, and his overall defence was that Lim had either fell accidentally or committed suicide due to her sadness over an earlier argument she had with her parents on an earlier phone call.
+When he elected to go to the stand to give his defence, Neville stated that on the night of 1 November 1984, after Lim came to his flat, he had sex with her before he proceeded to read a book during the early hours of 2 November, and while he was not looking, Lim had apparently fallen out of her kitchen window and died from the fall, and his overall defence was that Lim had either fallen accidentally or committed suicide due to her sadness over an earlier argument she had with her parents on an earlier phone call.
 Even at the eleventh hour before sentencing, Neville again refused to engage a lawyer to help him in his closing submissions for the upcoming verdict.